-Seahawks return to practice field Friday hoping NFL will help make substantive change on social justice issues
+Seahawks safety Quandre Diggs wants the NFL to do more for racial justice: ‘Let’s put some action into the words’

-RENTON — What the Seattle Seahawks may do to protest social injustice and police brutality this season will, for now, be kept “in house,” in the words of safety Quandre Diggs.
+RENTON — What the Seahawks may do to protest racial injustice and police brutality this season will, for now, be kept “in house,” in the words of safety Quandre Diggs.

-Diggs met the media via Zoom before Friday’s practice, which was the first for the Seahawks since a mock game Wednesday, during which the Milwaukee Bucks decided not to play a playoff game in the wake of the shooting of Jacob Blake in Kenosha, Wisconsin.
+Diggs met the media via Zoom before Friday’s practice, which was the first for the Seahawks since a mock game Wednesday, during which the Milwaukee Bucks decided not to play a playoff game in the wake of the shooting of Jacob Blake in Kenosha, Wisconsin, on Sunday.

 That, in turn, helped kick off a succession of pro and college teams deciding not to play or practice over the last few days.